 Students in the Women’s & Gender Studies (WGS) graduate certificate program extend their work in other disciplines by exploring feminist theoretical perspectives and analyzing the structural and interpersonal dimensions of race/ethnicity, class, gender, and sexuality.
-To earn the certificate, students complete nine credit hours of course work, of which the following six hours of courses are required.
+To earn the certificate, students complete nine credit hours of course work, listed below.

 - How can I meet other WGS graduate students?